For partners subscribed to Select or Enterprise plans.

 Next, you'll paste in the webhook URL from Zapier and create the JSON payload that will be passed to the webhook when the trigger condition is met.

-- Name: Enter a descriptive name for the action (e.g. Notify about new or updated documents).
+- Action Name: Enter a descriptive name for the action (e.g. Notify in Asana task 10 days in advance).

-- JSON Payload: Enter at least one key/value pair.
+- JSON Payload: Enter a key/value pair.
 Use multiple key/value pairs to split data across multiple fields (e.g. task name and task notes).

-These key/value pairs include variables that will pull values from the asset that’s triggering the notification.
+This key/value pair includes variables that will pull values from the asset that’s triggering the notification.
 The available variables are listed at the bottom of the screen where you input this information.

 Configuring the Asana action